StarFluxMods/MMOKitchen/README.md

 ## Requirements

-- MelonLoader >= 0.5.7
+- MelonLoader >= 0.5.7 or BepInEx >= 5.4.21
-- KitchenLib >= 0.1.8
+- KitchenLib >= 0.2.0

 ## Installation

 - To install MMOKitchen, you need to extract `MMOKitchen.zip` directly into your `/PlateUp` directory.
-- Or you can install from our [Package Manager](https://github.com/KitchenMods/PlateUp-Package-Manager) repo `http://plateup.starfluxgames.com/Repo`
+- Or you can install from our [Package Manager](https://github.com/KitchenMods/PlateUp-Package-Manager) repo `http://plateup.starfluxgames.com/Repo` `http://plateup.starfluxgames.com/BepInEx`

 ## Screenshots